2012 Pacific typhoon season

-The 2012 Pacific typhoon season was a slightly above average season that produced 25 named storms, fourteen typhoons, and four intense typhoons.
-It was the second consecutive season to be a deadly and destructive season, primarily due to Typhoon Bopha which killed 1,901 people in the Philippines.
+The 2012 Pacific typhoon season was the second consecutive season to be a deadly and destructive season, primarily due to Typhoon Bopha which killed 1,901 people in the Philippines.
+It was a slightly above average season that produced 25 named storms, fourteen typhoons, and four super typhoons.
 It was an event in the annual cycle of tropical cyclone formation, in which tropical cyclones form in the western Pacific Ocean.
 The season ran throughout 2012, though most tropical cyclones typically develop between May and October.
 The season's first named storm, Pakhar, developed on March 28, while the season's last named storm, Wukong, dissipated on December 29.
 The season's first typhoon, Guchol, reached typhoon status on June 15, and became the first super typhoon of the year on June 17.

 The scope of this article is limited to the Pacific Ocean, to the north of the equator between 100°E and the 180th meridian.
 Within the northwestern Pacific Ocean, there are two separate agencies that assign names to tropical cyclones, which can often result in a cyclone having two names.
 The Japan Meteorological Agency (JMA) will name a tropical cyclone should it be judged to have 10-minute sustained wind speeds of at least 65 km/h (40 mph) anywhere in the basin.
 PAGASA assigns unofficial names to tropical cyclones which move into or form as a tropical depression in their area of responsibility, located between 115°E–135°E and between 5°N–25°N, regardless of whether or not a tropical cyclone has already been given a name by the JMA.
 Tropical depressions that are monitored by the United States' Joint Typhoon Warning Center (JTWC) are given a numerical designation with a "W" suffix.